This may come as a surprise to new hound show photographers, but...

 Secondary purposes may be to include the smiling faces of the Masters, handlers, distinguished trophy presenters, and judges, along with candids of attendees enjoying the day and the action in the ring.
 Those are nice things to do.
 But they’re secondary.
 The hound show is about the hounds.

 There are those experienced photographers who are expert at photographing four-legged animals, both hounds and horses.
 The basics are pretty similar.
 Editors of sporting magazines—those who cover dogs, hounds, horses—love those photographers.
 They make us proud by providing images for publication comparable to our unforgettable prose.
-So, here are some basic guidelines for shooting hound champion portraits at hound shows, even those that include all the smiling faces.To read more, a subscription is needed: Click here to subscribe
+So, here are some basic guidelines for shooting hound champion portraits at hound shows, even those that include all the smiling faces.To read more, a subscription is required.
+Log in or click here to subscribe.